 Life's a drag . . .
 Why not be a queen?

-Born into a loving working-class family in northern England, Crystal finds her way to London, to a coveted, soul-crushing job in New York fashion, and back again.
-Searching for good sex, good stories, and “the one,” she shags men of all kinds from all sorts of platforms, sells cider to tourists, and performs with her college drag band, DENIM.
-She learns about true love from her mum and falls in love with her best friend.
-Charting her day-to-day adventures over the course of a year, we encounter tucks, twists, and unfiltered sexy bits, heinous overspending, body shame and self-love, and endless nights sprinting from snag to snafu in a full face of makeup.
+Born into a loving working-class family in northern England, Tom and Crystal find their way to London, to a coveted, soul-crushing job in New York fashion, and back again.
+Searching for good sex, good stories, and "the one," they shag men of all kinds from all sorts of platforms, sell cider to tourists, and perform with their college drag band, DENIM.
+They learn about true love from their mum and fall in love with their best friend.
+Charting day-to-day adventures over the course of a year, we encounter tucks, twists, and unfiltered sexy bits, heinous overspending, body shame and self-love, and endless nights sprinting from snag to snafu in a full face of makeup.

-In these pages the previously unspeakable becomes the everyday and the celebrated, and Crystal makes sure we feel every single thing along the way.
+In these pages the previously unspeakable becomes the everyday and the celebrated, and Crystal and Tom make sure we feel every single thing along the way.
 A full-hearted, full-throated, full-disclosure portrayal of the queer experience that makes you laugh and cry and wish for understanding, Diary of a Drag Queen is a dazzling, true performance of a real, flawed, extraordinary life.